apranger/degenerates/README.md

   - Starting in 2018, owners may designate 0 to 2 players eligible for retention as Restricted Free Agents (RFA)
   - RFA designation allows an owner to retain a player at a new "market price" plus $1
   - Designated RFAs are due at the soft cap deadline
+  - Designated RFAs are treated as dropped to Free Agency until the RFA draft when they are dispositioned
   - Drafted players are not eligible for RFA (ie, players must be retained at least once before becoming eligible)
   - Players that change ownership in RFA process are considered *drafted*
   - Players that stay with the designating owner are considered *retained*